ubc-library-rc/dryad2dataverse/docs/faq.md

 #### **Why is the upload script (dryadd.py) constantly crashing with SMTP errors?**

+**Updated 7 December 2022**

+Version 0.5.0 + should solve this issue.
+Google authentication using app passwords is now supported, but requires that the account use two-factor authentication.

+**If you are not at v0.5.0+, the old, deprecated answer is:**

 If you are using Gmail to send messages about your migration, there are a few potential hurdles.

 1. You *must* enable [**less secure app access**](https://support.google.com/accounts/answer/6010255?hl=en).